Back up and restore operating system with Norton Ghost

 Created backup file

-3. Restore operating system using Norton Ghost
+3. Restore the operating system using Norton Ghost

-Using Norton Ghost, select Local -> Partition -> From Image.
+To restore the operating system using Norton Ghost, select Local -> Partition -> From Image.

 Choose From Image in Norton Ghost